lunaris/lunaris.github.io/cv.md

 Adept with a variety of front-end languages and tools

-* Languages -- JavaScript, TypeScript, CoffeeScript,
-  HTML5, CSS3, Less, SCSS and PHP
+* Languages -- PureScript, JavaScript, TypeScript, CoffeeScript, HTML5, CSS3, Less, SCSS and PHP

 * Frameworks and platforms -- AngularJS, Underscore.js, Node.js,